mende237/smart-bible-scraping/README.md

 - `scraping/`: Node.js tool powered by **Playwright** to automatically download text and audio versions of chapters.
 - `data-pre-processing/`: Python scripts to organize, clean, and map scraped data.
 - `data-verification/`: Modular Python scripts to verify transcriptions against expected original text and log errors.
-- `data-synchronisation/`: A modular synchronization package to sync local data with Google Drive, including mandatory verification gates.
+- `data-synchronisation/`: A modular synchronization package to sync local data with Google Drive, supporting upload, download, and mandatory verification gates.
 - `utils/`: Helper scripts for data analysis and task distribution.

 ## Prerequisites